rhymezip/TerminalMessenger/README.md

  **💻 Cross-Platform:** Fully compatible with Windows, macOS, and Linux.

- **⚡ Auto-Dependency Engine:** The "Rhyme Engine" automatically detects and installs requests, rich, and cryptography libraries upon launch.
+ **⚡ Auto-Dependency Engine:** Automatically detects and installs requests, rich, and cryptography libraries upon launch.

  **🔒 Zero-Knowledge Policy:** No readable logs or data are ever stored on the server side.

 ---

   ## 🛠️ Setup Instructions by OS

 ### 🪟 Windows